PIAB (piab) Injuries Board Q.&A.

 9 Month Period

-If the respondent (alleged wrongdoer) also accepts the Injuries Board assessment, they must do the same ie furnish confirmation of their acceptance by signature with form to the Injuries Board.
+If the respondent (alleged wrongdoer) also accepts the Injuries Board assessment, they must do the same ie furnish confirmation of their acceptance by signature with a form to the Injuries Board.

 PIAB Order to Pay